svregala/Coin_Toss_Simulation_Visualization/README.md

 Once compilation is complete, run the program by using the command: java CoinSimViewer.java

-The startercode folder includes all of the java files that I used as foundation to create the coin toss simulation viewer.
+The foundation_code folder includes all of the java files that I used as foundation to create the coin toss simulation viewer.

 **Notes**: